KurtGokhan/chat-app-web/README.md

 ## Server

+Server can be run with the command `npm run serve`

-The server is a very small application that relays the incoming messages to all connected users.
+Server is a very small application that relays the incoming messages to all connected users.
 It serves static files in `build` directory and it has a socket.io endpoint.

 It is prebuilt into `server.js` for convenience.
 Its source code can be seen in [server directory](https://github.com/KurtGokhan/chat-app-web/tree/master/server).